SailfishOS-for-the-fairphone-4/getting_started/README.md

 We can continue building the relevant bits of the Android base.

 ## Building boot and recovery image
+*First we change directory to the $ANDROID_ROOT.*

+*source build/envsetup.sh:
+source: This command is used to execute the commands in the specified script in the current shell session. build/envsetup.sh: This script is used to set up environment variables and functions needed for building Android.*

+*breakfast $DEVICE:
+breakfast is a command used to configure the build for a specific device.
+(Used in LineageOS projects)*

+*$DEVICE: This is a variable that contains the name of the Android device you want to build for.
+Running this command selects the device configuration, so subsequent build commands know what to target.*

+*make -j$(nproc --all) hybris-hal droidmedia:*

+*make: This is a build automation tool used to compile and build software projects.*

+*-j$(nproc --all): This part specifies the number of CPU cores to use for parallel compilation. nproc --all is used to determine the number of available CPU cores, and -j is followed by that number to enable parallel compilation, which can significantly speed up the build process by utilizing multiple CPU cores.*

+*hybris-hal and droidmedia: These are build targets specific to the Android project you're working on.
+Make is instructed to build these specific components. "hybris-hal" refers to a component related to the hardware abstraction layer (HAL), and "droidmedia" is related to media handling in Android.*

 Now we are ready to start building everything we sourced and synced so far:
 ```
 HABUILD_SDK $